 Application for extended filing deadline

-For companies who have an ordinary financial year, which is the calendar year, the tax return delivered in 2020 includes income and deductions related to the year 2019.
+For companies with the ordinary financial year following the calendar year, the tax return delivered in 2022 should include income and deductions related to the calendar year 2021.

 Find out more about Magnus Legal’s tax services on our webpage: Corporate tax in Norway